themegrill/masonic/readme.txt

 == Changelog ==

 = Version TBD =
-* Tweaks - Added support for themegrill demo importer plugin.
+* Tweaks - Added support for ThemeGrill Demo Importer plugin.
+* Fix - Slider anchors unclickable in Firefox browsers versioned 59+.

 = Version 1.2.9 - 2017-05-01 =
 * Tweaks - Remove unrequired function the_archive_title and the_archive_description as it is bundled in WordPress since 4.1